play-components/play-jqvalidate/README.md

 ### Result

-You can view the example form live at [http://play-jqvalidate.appspot.com/](http://play-jqvalidate.appspot.com/)
+You can view the example form live at [http://play-jqvalidate.appspot.com/](http://play-jqvalidate.appspot.com/).
+The complete source code is available in this module's `samples-and-tests` folder.